lfads/lfads-run-manager/docs/adapting.md

 : Vector with length `nTrials` identifying the condition to which each trial belongs.
 This can either be a cell array of strings or a numeric vector.

 !!! note "A note on bin widths"
     There are two different bin widths in `lfads-run-manager`.
-First is this `binWidthMs` within `seq`, which is the spike binning that you will do to the data inside `convertDatasetToSequenceStruct`. **We recommend binning here at 1 ms or the smallest bin width you might wish to use.** Second is the field `spikeBinMs` inside the `RunParams` class.
-The expectation is that you will bin using a very small bin width inside `convertDatasetToSequenceStruct`, and then **the run manager code will automatically re-bin the data at the larger bin width set by `r.params.spikeBinMs`** for you.
+First is this `binWidthMs` within `seq`, which is the spike binning that you will do to the data inside `generateCountsForDataset`. **We recommend binning here at 1 ms or the smallest bin width you might wish to use.** Second is the field `spikeBinMs` inside the `RunParams` class.
+The expectation is that you will bin using a small bin width inside `generateCountsForDataset`, and then **the run manager code will automatically re-bin the data at the larger bin width set by `r.params.spikeBinMs`** for you.
 However, you are responsible for ensuring that the larger spike bin width is an integer multiple of the smaller bin width, otherwise an error will be generated.